 It’s spooky season!
 And this means that many of us will have some extra treats (for ourselves) lying around.
 But how can we safely include our fur family in all the fun?

 Halloween candy is delicious, and Trick-or-Treating can be fun for the whole family – so here we break down some “treats” to beware of, and give pointers for safe Halloween dog and cat treats.

 Why is chocolate bad for dogs and cats?
-Chocolate, especially dark chocolate, is very dangerous for cats and dogs when consumed.
+Chocolate, especially dark chocolate, is very dangerous for our fur babies when consumed.
 Keep any chocolate-based treats out of reach from your pets.
 There are multiple components to chocolate that make it hazardous for our fur family.
 Caffeine is found in chocolate and, when consumed by dogs and cats, can cause rapid breathing, muscle tremors, and heart palpitations.
 Similar symptoms and more serious symptoms, including seizures and cardiac issues, can arise from the theobromine content of chocolate.

 Sugarless candies (and essential oils, mints, and baked goods) might seem like a good treat idea for your pets, but beware!
 These candies use xylitol to sweeten them up – and xylitol is extremely toxic to dogs.
 Within 10 to 15 minutes after consumption, dogs can start to experience symptoms such as hypoglycemia and liver failure.
 Less information is available for our feline-friends though these should still be avoided in cats.